TMHSDigital/claude-site-demo/README.md

 1. Go to your repository on GitHub.
 2. Navigate to Settings > Pages.
 3. Ensure the source is set to deploy from the main branch.

+## Current Integrations

+1. **Hello World**: A simple demonstration integration.
+2. **Mind Mapping Tool**: Create and visualize mind maps to organize your ideas.

+## Upcoming Features

+We're excited to announce upcoming productivity tool integrations:

+1. **To-Do List Application**: A robust task management system with priority setting and categorization.
+2. **Pomodoro Timer**: Boost productivity with customizable work and break intervals.
+3. **Note-Taking App**: Organize thoughts and information with rich text editing and tagging.
+4. **Time Tracker**: Monitor and analyze time usage across different activities and projects.
+5. **Habit Tracker**: Build and maintain positive habits with streak tracking and progress visualization.

+Stay tuned for these exciting additions to our Claude Site Demo!

 ## Contributing